David Saar Salama

-David Saar Salama (דוד סער סלמה; Born March 4 1969) is an Israeli Vice Admiral (Aluf) who currently serves as the commander-in-chief of the Israeli Navy.
+David Saar Salama (דוד סער סלמה; Born March 4, 1969) is an Israeli Vice Admiral (Aluf) who served as the Commander of the Israeli Navy from 2021 to 2026.

 Previously he served as chief of the navy staff, deputy commander of the Depth Corps, commander of the Haifa naval base and more.

 Early life

-Salama was born and grew up in Atlit. he began his studies at the military boarding school for command in Haifa, and after being expelled at the end of the 10th grade, he continued his studies at the Reali School in Haifa.
+Salama was born and grew up in Atlit.
+He began his studies at the military boarding school for command in Haifa, and after being expelled at the end of the 10th grade, he continued his studies at the Reali School in Haifa.

 Military service

 He enlisted in the IDF in 1987, and volunteered for Shayetet 13.
 He completed the warrior course training in the Shayetet 13, and went to the infantry officers' course.
 At the end of the course, he returned to the Shayetet and was appointed a platoon commander, he has participated in combat in South Lebanon and West Bank.
 Later he served as the Intelligence officer of Shayetet 13.
 Afterwards he was a head instructor in the Shayetet 13.
-He completed the Israeli Naval Academy course and at the end of it he went to study at the United States Naval war College.
+He completed the Israeli Naval Academy course.
+After that he went to study at the United States Naval War College.
 Upon his return, he completed training at the Naval Command School and served as a platoon officer in a Missile ship.
 After that, he was appointed commander of INS Yaffo.

 In 2002, after he completed his academic studies, Salama was promoted to the rank of Commander (Sgan aluf) and appointed commander of the 916 squadron.
 Between the years 2006-2007 he has served as the head of field branch in the training department of the Navy.
 In 2007-2008 he has served as the commander of squadron 31 in the missile boat flotilla.
 In august of 2008 he was appointed commander of the Eilat naval base, in which he served until 2010.

 In February of 2010 he was promoted to the rank of Captain (navy) (Aluf Mishne) and was appointed commander of the Ashdod naval base. during his time as the commander of the base he led the fighting in the Gaza Strip while cooperating with the Southern Command.
 He served in this position until August 2011.
 In 2011-2013 he served as the commander of the missile boats flotilla. afterwards he went to study in the National Security College.